gonwan/blog/source/_posts/2025/20250527-fixing-cjk-font-blurry-in-qt-under-windows.md

 ### 1. Font Selection in Qt

 In Qt6, default font selection has changed, see [QTBUG-58610](https://bugreports.qt.io/browse/QTBUG-58610).
 In Qt5, it used legacy API `GetStockObject(DEFAULT_GUI_FONT)` to obtain the default GUI font, which returns `MS Shell Dlg 2, 8pt`.
-In Qt6, it switched to use `SystemParametersInfo(SPI_GETNONCLIENTMETRICS)`, which returns `Segoe UI, 9pt` using English language, and `Microsoft YaHei UI, 9pt` using Chinese language.
+In Qt6, it switched to use `SystemParametersInfo(SPI_GETNONCLIENTMETRICS)`, which returns `Segoe UI, 9pt` using English user language, and `Microsoft YaHei UI, 9pt` using Chinese user language.

 #### 1.1 Font Substitution